Jinete

 Jinete (/es/) is Spanish for "horseman", especially in the context of light cavalry.

 Etymology

-The word jinete (of Berber zenata) designates, in Castilian and the Provençal dialect of Occitan language, those who show great skill and riding especially if this relates to their work.
-In Portuguese, it is spelled ginete.

-The term jennet for a small Spanish horse has the same source.
+The word jinete is used in Castilian and the Provençal dialect of Occitan to refer to skilled riders, particularly those whose work requires expert horsemanship.
+The term is generally derived from Hispano-Arabic zanáti, a gentilic form of Zanāta, the name of the medieval Berber Zenata confederation.
+Felipe Maíllo Salgado has linked the medieval terms jinete and jineta to the history of Spanish cavalry and their lexical development.
+The Portuguese equivalent is ginete.
+The same word also gives English jennet, meaning a small Spanish horse.

 Medieval Hispanic light cavalry

 As a military term, jinete (also spelled ginete or genitour) means a Spanish light horseman that wore leather armor and was armed with javelins, a spear, a sword, and a shield.
 They were a type of mounted troop developed in the early Middle Ages in response to the massed light cavalry of the Moors.
 Often fielded in significant numbers by the Spanish, and at times the most numerous of the Spanish mounted troops, they played an important role in Spanish mounted warfare throughout the Reconquista until the sixteenth century.
 They were to serve successfully in the Italian Wars under Gonzalo de Córdoba and Ramón de Cardona.

 Sir Charles Oman describes their tactics thus: